RWTH-EBC/BUDO/README.md

 You can access the Excel BUDO Creator via the following [link](https://github.com/RWTH-EBC/BUDO/tree/master/Excel-Table).
 A Google Spreadsheet version is for testing available under the following [link](https://docs.google.com/spreadsheets/d/1irBxSYUZWAnswR2uyZlXsgReJTcwf_vETIxmwAzKYMQ/edit#gid=0).
 If you need a personal version of the Google Spreadsheet version, please contact the [BUDO Schema Team](mailto:info@budo-schema.de).
 We will provide the spreadsheet very soon.

+In the wiki article [How to compose a BUDO key label](Example-BUDO-label) explains by means of an example data stream how to compose a BUDO key label.

 # Basic principles of BUDO

 The vocabularies for BUDO are documented in the following [article](https://github.com/RWTH-EBC/BUDO/wiki/Documentation-BUDO-vocabulary).
 As the free categories allow to fine granular describe the integration into the operation, we describe in the following [article](https://github.com/RWTH-EBC/BUDO/wiki/Documentation-free-categories) which free categories and which specifications you can use here.
 The german documentation is mapped [here](https://github.com/RWTH-EBC/BUDO/wiki/Dokumentation-BUDO-Vokabular) and [here](https://github.com/RWTH-EBC/BUDO/wiki/Dokumentation-freie-Kategorien).